jupyterlab/extension-examples/basics/hello-world/README.md

 The first command installs the dependencies that are specified in `package.json`.
 Among the dependencies are also all of the `JupyterLab` components that you want to use in your project.

 The second step runs the build script.
-In this step, the typescript code gets converted to javascript using the compiler `tsc` and stored in a `lib` directory.
+In this step, the TypeScript code gets converted to javascript using the compiler `tsc` and stored in a `lib` directory.
 Finally, the module is linked to JupyterLab.